-While the Winter Birds of Toledo photography holiday
+While the Winter Birds of Toledo photography tour

 offers a vast range of raptors, I loved photographing the bearded tits.
 They are incredibly tame & continuously active in front of the hide giving great opportunities for a range of photos including what became known as ‘The Money Shot’ amongst the guests – an adult male strangled between two reeds.
 Not an easy shot because of their speed but there are lots of chances to nail it & with a few goes in the same hide most people were able to hone their focus & get the shot!

 The hide is in a vast reedbed, so there are excellent opportunities for something smaller in the frame as well as natural feeding behaviour on the reed heads surrounding the hide.
 Other species visit too, including Spanish sparrow. bluethroat & cetti’s warbler.

 The constant stream of visitors makes this an energetic hide, knowing which way to point your camera is the biggest challenge, & that’s no bad problem to have!
 There are so many opportunities, especially once the sun casts warm light over the scene in front.

 Of course, we were all here for the eagles, myself & the guests had an incredible visit from a Bonelli’s Eagle